KhrisKringle/Vivacity_website-main/README.md

 # Vivacity_website

-Schedule Manager API and Frontend Documentation
+##Schedule Manager API and Frontend Documentation
 This document outlines the backend API endpoints and frontend requirements for the Schedule Manager, a team-based scheduling application similar to When2Meet.
 The app allows organizations to manage teams, players, events, and availability, with a focus on scheduling team activities.
-The backend is built with Go and PostgreSQL, running in a Dockerized environment, while the frontend is under development and will use server-side rendering (SSR) for key pages.
+The backend is built with Go and PostgreSQL, running in a Dockerized environment, while the frontend is under development.
-Backend API
+##Backend API\n
 The backend provides RESTful endpoints for managing Teams, Players, and Events, with planned integrations for Discord and potential email notifications.
 All endpoints are prefixed with /api.
-Teams
+###Teams
 Endpoints for creating, managing, and retrieving team information.

 POST /api/teams